How to Install Docker on Ubuntu 24.04?

 echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null

-update the local package index to notify the system of the newly added repository.
+Update the local package index to notify the system of the newly added repository.

 sudo apt update